2014 Washington Street

 Co-chairs: Ann Ingram and Steve Sullivan

-The Newton-Wellesley Hospital Palliative Care Council is a group of individuals who have an interest in palliative care and a willingness to help support and build awareness for the NWH Palliative Care Service.
+The Newton-Wellesley Hospital Palliative Care Council is a group of individuals who have an interest in palliative care and a willingness to help support and build awareness for the NWH Palliative Care Division.
 Individuals who sit on the Palliative Care Council offer a range of experience, making them well suited to provide hospital leadership with feedback on its vision.
 Council members provide strategic leadership, counsel, expertise and philanthropic support with the goal of increasing access to palliative care at NWH for patients and their families.
 The council is particularly focused on:

 Co-chairs: Anne Hall and Brenda Haynes, MD